LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - [ ] __5:__ The background of the banner is light blue

 ### AJAX
-When the user clicks the "Get Current Bestseller" button, make an AJAX call to */current_bestseller* and display the results in the span with the id *bestseller*.
+When the user clicks the "Get Current Bestseller" button, make an AJAX call to the provided */current_bestseller* and display the results in the span with the id *bestseller*.

 - [ ] __10:__ AJAX call is initiated when user clicks button
 - [ ] __10:__ AJAX call gets data from route